pinak3748/fluttercn/playground/README.md

-# Flutter CN Playground
+# fluttercn Playground

-A testing environment for developing and showcasing Flutter CN components.
+A testing environment for developing and showcasing fluttercn components.

 ## Overview